Skip to main content

 4qwen3:30bBalanced all-round; qwen3-coder:30b for code~18 GBstrong

-5Devstral Small 24BAgentic coding (multi-file)16 GB80%
+6Devstral Small 24BAgentic coding (multi-file)16 GB80%

-6deepseek-r1:7bReasoning, math5 GB
+7deepseek-r1:7bReasoning, math5 GB

-7gemma4:e4bVision + tool calling (multimodal)~6 GB
+8gemma4:e4bVision + tool calling (multimodal)~6 GB

-8Llama 4 ScoutLong-context 10M + multimodal, MoE~55 GB (Q4)85%
+9Llama 4 ScoutLong-context 10M + multimodal, MoE~55 GB (Q4)85%

 10Llama 3.2 3BFirst model, general chat2.5 GB60%

-Top Ollama models June 2026: Qwen 3.6 27B (best overall, 24 GB Q4), Kimi K2.6, gpt-oss:20b.
+Top Ollama models July 2026: Qwen 3.6 27B (best overall, 24 GB Q4), Kimi K2.6, Laguna XS 2.1 (agentic coding), gpt-oss:20b.
 Llama 4 Scout for 10M-token context (~55 GB).

-Top Ollama models June 2026: Qwen 3.6 27B (best overall, 24 GB Q4), Kimi K2.6, gpt-oss:20b.
+Top Ollama models July 2026: Qwen 3.6 27B (best overall, 24 GB Q4), Kimi K2.6, Laguna XS 2.1 (agentic coding), gpt-oss:20b.
 Llama 4 Scout for 10M-token context (~55 GB).

 How Do You Browse the Ollama Model Library?

 There are two ways to work with Ollama models.
 Switch installed models: In the Ollama Mac app, click the model dropdown button at the bottom of the chat input (shows the current model name, e.g. "gemma3:1b") to switch between any locally installed model.
-Find and download new models: Visit ollama.com/library to browse 4500+ models by category, then use the CLI commands below to pull and manage them.
+Find and download new models: Visit ollama.com/library to browse several hundred curated models by category, then use the CLI commands below to pull and manage them.

 bash